lwang-astro/SDAR/README.md

 Any questions that are already answered here won't get reply from developers and GitHub Issue.
 You can find the [SDAR documentation](https://lwang-astro.github.io/SDAR/docs/html/index.html) written in the Doxygen style.

+# About the version
+SDAR code is maintained across multiple branches, and for users seeking stability, it is advisable to obtain the released version (see tags on GitHub webpage).
+The master branch undergoes regular updates to introduce new features and address bugs.
+Users can opt for this version if they find the new features beneficial.

+Other branches may not function correctly, and users are advised against interacting with them unless they have consulted the developer and comprehended the implementations and existing issues.

+Users can retrieve the code version in VERSION file.
+The major modes of versions are as follows:

+- **Release mode (r)**: This mode signifies a stable version recommended for general use.
+Release versions are infrequently updated, with the initial release currently being prepared.
+- **Master mode**: This mode is suitable for most conditions and is expected to function correctly.
+Users can use it for production runs.
+- **Develop mode (e)**: In this mode, the code should operate correctly but may contain bugs that lead to unexpected results.
+It is advisable to consult developers before use.
+- **Test mode (test)**: This mode is unverified for proper functioning and should not be employed for production purposes.

 ## User Guide
 This c++11 library contains three components: _BinaryTree_, _AR_ and _Hermite_.
 1. _BinaryTree_: transformation between Kepler orbital parameters and positions and velocities of binary components; construction for hierarchical systems by using binary tree.